lixiangli01/PDH-EH/README.md

 1、Feature extraction.

-For prediction based on fused features, it is necessary to extract manual features using the software below as input for the program.
+For prediction based on fused features, it is necessary to extract handcrafted features using the software below as input for the program.
 The extraction method is as follows:

 Amino acid physicochemical properties: Retrieved from aaindex.txt.